oliviodare/cv/index.md

 - Manuscript anonymisation, contact with reviewers, coordination with editors-in-chief.

 ## Awards and Fellowships
+`2022-ongoing`
+__'Aspirant' Doctoral Fellow of the Fonds National de la Recherche Scientifique (BE)__
+- BIODIVKNOVAL: 'Biodiversity and conservation science in Spain, 1970-present: knowledge and values in transition.'
+- Fully-funded 2-year Fellowship, extensible to an additional 2 years.

 `May 2022`
 __Vicent Peset Llorca Fellowship 2021-22, Inter-university Institute López Piñero for the History of Medicine and Science, Universitat de València (ES)__
 - 'Empirical ground: first round of archive-based enquiries for a historical project on the concept of biodiversidad in the Spanish conservation movement and the work of ICONA's 'ingenieros de montes' (1970-2000)'